zwbetz-gh/zwbetz/content/blog/write-your-own-short-and-long-option-parser-in-bash/index.md

 Writing your own option parser in Bash is not so bad once you know the syntax.
 You can even support short and long options.
 An option can be a flag, or it can accept an argument.

 We'll showcase this in a simple greeter script.
+In a nutshell, the script will do the following:

+- Iterate an array of required tools.
+If they're not installed, exit
+- Parse options via a `while` statement and a nested `case` statement
+    - If an option equals a valid option, handle it
+    - If an option is unknown, exit
+    - If the `--` separator is detected, there are no more options to parse
+- If `stdin` exists, use it, else use the positional argument for `NAME`
+- If `NAME` length is `0`, exit
+- Do logic for each given option
+- Print the greeting

 Enjoy.

 ## Usage